 I was determined.
 I was resolute.
 I was committed.

 Now, a month has passed since I ended my tenancy and embraced this new, part-time nomadic life.
-But, I’ve only posted a handful of times.
-I published my last article here on Medium ten days ago.
+But I’ve only posted a handful of times.
+I published my last article ten days ago.
 Since then — silence.

-Being a perfectionist is a curse and a blessing at the same time.
+Imposter syndrome hits hard.
+Being a perfectionist is both a curse and a blessing.

-But here’s the thing: I’ve realized that the silent editor within isn’t the only voice I need to listen to.
-Yes, it’s a voice that keeps me in check, that tries to protect me from judgment and failure, but it also keeps me from growing.
+But here’s the thing: I’ve realized that the silent editor isn’t the only voice I need to listen to.
+It tries to protect me from judgment and failure, but it also keeps me from growing.

-I’ve seen so many new places, met fascinating people, and felt the thrill of pushing my boundaries in ways I never imagined.
+I’ve seen new places, met fascinating people, and pushed my boundaries.
 These experiences are too valuable to lock away behind hesitation and fear.
-Or are they?

-Well, I’ve made a decision: I’ll write anyway.
-I’ll share the messy, raw, and imperfect parts of my journey because they’re just as real as the polished moments.
-If I can’t write about the vulnerability of being a digital nomad, then what’s the point of it all?
+So I’ve made a decision: I’ll write anyway.
+I’ll share the messy, raw, and imperfect parts of my journey because they’re just as real as the polished ones.
+If I can’t write about the vulnerability of being a digital nomad, then what’s the point?

-This is the journey — the highs and lows, the moments of triumph and doubt.
+This is the journey — the highs and lows, the triumphs and doubts.
 And for better or worse, it’s all worth sharing.
-Because if there’s one thing I’ve learned from this journey, it’s that the real stories are the ones that feel uncomfortable to tell.
+Because the real stories are the ones that feel uncomfortable to tell.

 I am the imperfect perfectionist.
 I like to think I’ve got it all figured out — but the truth is, I’m still learning, stumbling, and figuring things out as I go.
 Take what you read here with a pinch of salt.